MuniStream/munistream-workflow/README.md

-# 🏛️ CivicStream
+# 🏛️ MuniStream

 **A DAG-based workflow automation platform for government processes**

-CivicStream empowers government organizations to model, execute, and optimize citizen-facing processes using Directed Acyclic Graphs (DAGs).
+MuniStream empowers government organizations to model, execute, and optimize citizen-facing processes using Directed Acyclic Graphs (DAGs).
 Built with modern microservices architecture, it provides transparency, efficiency, and accountability in government operations.

 ## 🚀 Features